DigiFine-Org/DigiFine/README.md

 Username - DigiAdmin27
 Password - 123456

-Youcan change database credentials by editing db folder connect.php
+You can change database credentials by editing db folder connect.php